AsgeirSorteberg/WindPowerEstimation/README.md

 - WIND_calc_PercRatedProd.m: Calculates the time share the power production is rated

-- WIND_calc_NoProd.m: Calculates the time share the power production is zero
+- WIND_calc_PercZeroProd.m: Calculates the time share the power production is zero

-- WINDDIR_Mean_FrequentSector.m: Calculates the mean of the prevailing wind-direction sector
+- WIND_calc_WndDirSector.m: Calculates the mean of the prevailing wind-direction sector

 Equations and a more detailed description of the calculations are given in the papers below.